Saturday 12 November 2016

 This is really dependent upon what the party thinks is happening and how much in tune with the creature’s activities they are.
 If they have things completely backwards, they can hear an actual attack several streets over and arrive in time to rescue yet another victim of the creature’s depredations.

-Remembering that the Marauder makes excellent use of aerial assaults and can climb and skulk into dark, narrow apertures (think: Edgar Toombs of "X-Files" fame), the Keeper can use the trap as a climactic episode of revelation to expose the modus operandi of the monster.
+Remembering that the Marauder makes excellent use of aerial assaults and can climb and skulk into dark, narrow apertures (think: Eugene Toombs of "X-Files" fame), the Keeper can use the trap as a climactic episode of revelation to expose the modus operandi of the monster.

 A trap will be predicated upon three possible events: the anticipation of a random attack; the idea that Dr. John Colfax is being targeted for revenge; or the knowledge that Daisy Hartnell might have been impregnated by the Marauder and that it monitors her progress.
 The first of these premises will see the party roaming fruitlessly on the streets at night with only an averaged Luck Roll to ensure success (with perhaps a bonus if they dress one of their number up as a streetwalker as bait).
 The other two options are more likely to bear fruit.